TubercularOx/darkhaunter/Geekery/nale.md

 If the caster has caster level 20, then nonevil creatures with 20 HD are dazed; creatures with 16–19 HD are weakened and dazed; creatures with 11–15 HD are paralyzed, weakened, and dazed; and creatures with 10 HD or fewer are killed, paralyzed, weakened, and dazed, while creatures with more than 20 HD are unaffected.
 ### Mr. Scruffy

-Mr. Scruffy is a cat with **½ Hit Die**.
+Mr. Scruffy is a cat with **one half Hit Die**.
 Belkar's confirmed ranger level grants him an additional **+4 Hit Dice**.
 At a total of **4.5 HD**, and with Elan at least **17th level**, Mr. Scruffy would normally be expected to die to *blasphemy*.
 There is, however, a not-unreasonable expectation that he might survive, and a number of ways to increase his survivability have been proposed:

 - **Urban Companion.** Animal companions have a closed list of allowable creatures, and cats are not normally among them.
 The Urban Companion alternative class feature effectively replaces Animal Companion with a familiar, which would be protected in the same way as Blackwing, and explicitly allows cats.
 However, this would imply that Belkar can speak with cats, which he has not demonstrated.
 This speech ability is a feature of Urban Companions, not shared by familiars.
 (Cityscape Web Enhancement.)